-Charles Hoskinson is a mathematician that co-founded Ethereum and Cardano.
+Charles Hoskinson is a mathematician who co-founded Ethereum and Cardano.
 The ICO of Cardano’s token ADA in December 2016 helped the team raise over $62 million.
 Subsequently, the project was launched on September 29, 2017.

-Is Cardano A Good Investment?
+Is Cardano (ADA) a Good Investment?

 Cardano’s success also depends on the number of DApps and smart contracts built on its blockchain.
 A rigorous process of peer-reviewed research makes the blockchain stable and durable.

-Understanding Cardano’s ADA Prices
+Understanding Cardano (ADA) Prices

 Current Price Analysis

-After reaching the all-time high price of $1.33 on January 4, 2018, Cardano’s value steadily declined after this, reaching the lowest point of $0.027 on December 15, 2018.
-After that, the price fluctuated within $0.03–$0.06 until it reached the highest mark of $0.090 on April 6, 2019.
+After reaching an initial high price of $1.33 on January 4, 2018, ADA’s value steadily declined, reaching a low point of $0.027 on December 15, 2018.
+After that, the price fluctuated within the $0.03–$0.06 range until it reached $0.090 on April 6, 2019.

-Cardano started from $0.032 for one ADA coin with a tendency to grow and reaching $0.181 on November 24 2020.
-It was followed by a drop to $0.128USD and fluctuated from $0.131 to $0.16 afterward.
+Cardano had started from $0.032 for one ADA coin, with a tendency to grow, reaching $0.181 on November 24, 2020.
+This was followed by a drop to $0.128, subsequently fluctuating between $0.131 and $0.16.

-What Do The Analysts Think?
+What Do the Analysts Think?

 Using opinions from some crypto experts below, we can attempt to determine what Cardano’s price could be by 2025.

-Crypto-rating.com are even more bulish on Cardano’s prospects, predicting it could reach $6 by 2025, and $10 by 2030.
+Crypto-Rating.com is even more bullish on Cardano’s prospects, predicting it could reach $6 by 2025 and $10 by 2030.